itzmeanjan/filterIt/README.md

 If you want to help me in improving this package, you're very much welcome.
 First fork this repo & then clone it into your machine.
 Now you can start working on it.
 Finally submit a PR :wink:

-What I'm currently interested in is, implementing different pixel operations i.e. +, -, *, /, %, &, \|, ! etc. If you can help me in getting those implemented, that'll be great.
+What I'm currently interested in is, implementing affine transformation operations.
+If you can help me in getting those implemented, that'll be great.

 _Thanking you ..._